RobotsBuildingEducation/Educate/scripts/progress/ComputerScience.md

 However, if you are a computer science I do have some advice when you work on these subject.
 My old Russian professor would simply say: "finger on the book. read it five times."
 It's good advice.

 So let's start with a depth-first search.
+It's a way to move through trees and graphs.
 A tree is going to have a bunch of groups of data that are connected in some way.
 Let's call these blobs of data "locations", because a location is something that can provide a lot of details about something if you really think about it.

 Actually, let's geek out a bit first.
 Let's think about a chess game.
 Forget the computer.
 We know the basics: we have a field of locations and characters that move across that field.
 Now there's really only two ways the travel across the board: you can move deep or you can move across.
 After that, it's really just a combination of those two things and making the right choices based on the problem you have.